Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Book/Chapter 4.md

 Another approach is to first establish loose upper and lower bounds and then narrow the gap until the tight solution is identified.

+### A Trick of the Trade: Subtracting a Lower-Order Term

+Sometimes your initial guess is nearly correct, but the induction does not work out because the inductive hypothesis is not strong enough.
+In such cases, **subtracting a lower-order term** from your guess can strengthen the hypothesis.